02Kenzo/objectionwiki/Using-objection.md

 This article will walk through some sample usage of `objection`.
 A few assumptions are made:

-* It is assumed that you have successfully followed the [installation](installation) guide and have the `objection` command available in your `PATH`.
+* You have successfully followed the [installation](installation) guide and have the `objection` command available in your `PATH`.
-* It is also assumed that you have successfully patched your application (ie: [an IPA](Patching-iOS-Applications)), or added the FridaGadget to your project and deployed it to a device.
+* You have successfully patched your application (ie: [an IPA](Patching-iOS-Applications)), or added the FridaGadget to your project and deployed it to a device.

 ## toc